 North Luangwa:When considering where to stay in Zambia, consider that North Luangwa is quite literally the most remote safari destination in Africa, to the extent that the only roads into the park lead to the only camp, Mwaleshi.
 The walking safaris here are the best in the world.
 Walking is the main activity, though there are (somewhat limited) game drives and night drives on offer.
 If you want to get away from it all - this is where to go!

 The camps and lodges in the Lower Zambezi are all located along the Zambezi River, with views on to the river and a backdrop of hills towards the stunning escarpment.
 Part of the stretch along the river is within the GMA (Game Management Area); this area is more accessible if one is driving and hence a little busier.
-The game is good here but it’s better to be actually inside the park.
+The game is good here but it’s better to stay at a safari lodge inside the park.
 The further into the park you go the fewer vehicles there are and the wilder it gets.

-There are five or so top camps here in the Lower Zambezi - like most in Zambia they are all owner-run and are hosted in a very homely and friendly manner.
+There are five or so top camps here in the Lower Zambezi - like most in Zambia, the safari lodges are all owner-run and are hosted in a very homely and friendly manner.
 Just outside the park is Chongwe River Camp in the GMA; moving into the park there is the luxurious Sausage Tree and Potato Bush, then the more classic Chiawa and deeper inside the park its sister bush camp, the more rustic and remote Old Mondoro.
 The newest property is Anabezi, a luxurious option deep in a remote part of the park.

 Kafue:Kafue is Africa's third largest National Park, and the Busanga Plains in the north of Kafue is one of the few areas comparable to the Serengeti for big cats.
 The main camps that we recommend are wonderfully small; Shumba has 6 tents, and Busanga only 4; this and the low numbers of visitors to the park guarantees you a truly exclusive and remote experience.